gidodpghrssss/luxe-hair-collection/README.md

 - Build the application
 - Start the server
 - Set up health checks for monitoring
+- Create and configure a PostgreSQL database

+### Database Setup
+The application uses PostgreSQL via Render's managed database service:
+- A PostgreSQL database is automatically provisioned when you deploy
+- The connection string is automatically injected into your application
+- Prisma handles database migrations and schema management
+- No manual database setup is required

 ### TypeScript Configuration
 When deploying to Render, all TypeScript errors will be addressed during the build process as the necessary type definitions will be installed automatically: